phlillip/PlantIO/journal/_posts/2018-11-02-fmp-marketing-and-dissemination-plan.markdown

 There is a huge gap in the market for our product; our competitors either cannot match our technology, or our pricing models, or our scale.

-Small hobbyist programs such as [PlantFriends](http://dicksonchow.com/plant-friends/) are free, but are not suited for substantial, regular food growth and require significant user investment to set them up and get them working.
+Small hobbyist programs such as PlantFriends [[8]](#ref) are free, but are not suited for substantial, regular food growth and require significant user investment to set them up and get them working.
 FarmBot, our nearest competitor, have an attractive and unique application, however they offer an entry level option of over £2000, yet still requires outdoor growing space and uses dated farming methods.
 AeroFarms are a huge player and serve the industry with prices starting from tens of thousands of dollars.
-They use advanced technology and are really focusing on the top end of the market.
+They use advanced technology and are really focusing on the top end of the market [[9]](#ref).
-The Sahara Forest Project is at the very top end of the industry, setting standards in growing in extreme conditions and are a serious competitor for phase 4 of our business model only.
+The Sahara Forest Project is at the very top end of the industry, setting standards in growing in extreme conditions and are a serious competitor for phase 4 of our business model only [[10]](#ref).
 There is an opportunity for low cost, low management convenient home growing using advanced techniques.
-All of the systems around the pricing model for our phase 1 users are vastly overpriced for what they offer; for example, the [£100 KRYDDA/VÄXER from IKEA](https://www.ikea.com/gb/en/products/indoor-gardening/indoor-growing-cultivators/krydda-v%C3%A4xer-grow-kit-w-16-pots-2-tiers-spr-79158686/) is simply a two tier stand with slots to grow 16 small plants, or approximately 200 lettuces from the supermarket.
-The [Click & Grow Smart Garden 9](https://eu.clickandgrow.com/products/the-smart-garden-9) which boasts NASA technology in the form of smart soil, provides slots for 9 small plants at the whopping cost of £200, or 400 cucumbers.
+All of the systems around the pricing model for our phase 1 users are vastly overpriced for what they offer; for example, the £100 KRYDDA/VÄXER from IKEA is simply a two tier stand with slots to grow 16 small plants, or approximately 200 lettuces from the supermarket [[11]](#ref).
+The Click & Grow Smart Garden 9 which boasts NASA technology in the form of smart soil, provides slots for 9 small plants at the whopping cost of £200, or 400 cucumbers.
-The closest competitor with an app is the [Flower Care Smart Monitor](https://www.huahuacaocao.com/product), which is nicely designed and professionally presented with strong branding, including a well thought out UX, however it provides no automation and utilises none of the agricultural advancements the PlantIO system is built around, focuses on flowers and single use systems.
+The closest competitor with an app is the Flower Care Smart Monitor [[12]](#ref), which is nicely designed and professionally presented with strong branding, including a well thought out UX, however it provides no automation and utilises none of the agricultural advancements the PlantIO system is built around, focuses on flowers and single use systems.
 The competitor analysis has shown that the PlantIO system provides multiple USP's and will target an underserved segment of the market.

 **Quality:** By providing the plant with the exact conditions needed for growth we can produce perfect quality fruit every time, maximising the potential of the seeds.
 FarmBot cannot control the environment, and Click & Grow cannot control the feed in the same advanced manner.